 If a mesh edge is selected while

-The hull of the mesh should exclude as much blank space as possible.
-Any pixels outside the hull are not drawn and do not count against the fill rate.
+Pixels outside the hull are not drawn at all and do not count against the fill rate.
 This can improve performance for a game that is fill rate limited, especially for large images with a lot of blank space.

 Individual vertices can be translated with any transform tool by dragging, which will deform the image.
 Multiple vertices can be selected by holding

 cmd on Mac), then clicking or dragging to box select.
 The selected vertices can be deselected by pressing

 escape, or by clicking in any empty space.